darrylwest/spot-cache/README.md

 # Spot Cache

-_A fast stand-alone or containerized cache backed by leveldb._
+_A fast, light-weight cache service written in golang and backed by leveldb._

 # Overview

 A fast cache service written in golang and backed by leveldb.
-Server connections are via TCP sockets with cluster/replication to support multiple local machine instances.
+Server connections are via TCP sockets with cluster/replication to support multiple machines.
 It can also be used as a single instance in a small network of machines.

 Socket protocol is asynchronous request/replay that uses a thin envelope to match the correct response to it's request.